Davi-Schumacher/template-api-project/README.md

 make run-dev
 ```

-You can then see the swagger UI at [http://localhost:8000/docs](http://localhost:8000/docs)
+You can then see the swagger UI at [http://localhost:8000/docs](http://localhost:8000/docs).
+The `/src` and `/tests` directories are mounted into the container, so you can edit the code and run the tests live.

 To stop the development container, run: